SolarReviews scoring system to rank the best solar panel manufacturers

 - Module quality (20%): This is an assessment of the spec sheet performance of each company's top residential solar panel, specifically their efficiency rating and temperature coefficients.
 Panels that take up less space and perform more consistently in different climatic conditions will earn a higher score.

-- Financial visibility and strength (20%): This factor assesses the financial health of the solar panel manufacturer.
+- Company financial performance (20%): This factor assesses the financial health of the solar panel manufacturer.
 This serves as the best possible indicator of whether the company will be around to honor any warranty claims that may arise.

 - Warranty (10%): Here, we look at both the product and performance warranty.
-The former reflects the reliability of the module, while the latter tells you how panel performance will hold up with each passing year.
+The former reflects the module's reliability, while the latter tells you how panel performance will hold up with each passing year.

 - U.S. investment (10%): This factor assesses how committed each brand is to the U.S. market.